lfpll/ingestion_pipe_test/README.md

 docker run --net host -e "POSTGRES_PASSWORD=postgres" -v ./data:/app/data ingestion-data -- --csv_path app/data/modified_data.csv
 ```

+If you want to check data just go to  [local notebook](http://localhost:8080/notebooks/work/check_data.ipynb) and run all the cells.
+The pip install was there just so because this is a exercise.

-After doing this if you want do check it again run before:
+After doing this if you can clean the volumes and docker-compose:
 ```
 make clean
 ```